What Are The Disadvantages Of Google Sheets? (For 2026)

 Google Sheets operates in a browser, meaning it can’t process vast amounts of data or handle thousands of rows or complex formulas like desktop software can.

-If you try to use it for larger data sets, you may encounter longer load times, freezes, or even crashes, especially when sorting large datasets or using features like pivot tables.
+If you do try to use it for larger data sets, you may encounter:

-These issues can significantly slow down workflows, highly affecting productivity and data accuracy!
+And ultimately, longer load times, freezes, or crashes can significantly slow down workflows, highly affecting productivity and data accuracy!

 This may be particularly challenging for those needing to create visually appealing or highly customized layouts for branding.